 I used the third model to build M-42L.
 First I had to finish the AQM-34M airframe modifications, starting with the weird upturned ('ski') radome that I had started earlier.
 It took a few rounds of filling, sanding and painting to get it right, ready for casting.
 Next I built the film reel bulges on the nose topside.
 I found a tube of 8.5 mm diameter that seemed the right size, and cut two segments from it.
 These were sanded until they were 1.5 mm high, and then glued to the fuselage.
-However, compared to photos they appear to be too tall, plus M-42L did not have them!
+However, compared to photos they still appear to be too tall.
+And even worse, M-42L did not have them, I found out later.
 I thought the bulges were a standard feature of AQM-34Ms, but they aren't.
 Third modification was an intake and two antenna base plates on the right side of the rear fuselage, shown in the third photo, but still lacking to antenna rods.
 Lastly I modified a set of resin wings to create wings with extended tips.
-Preliminary calculations showed that they were 3.0 mm longer, and I attached wingtip segments cut from another set of resin wings.
-The model was then painted, decaled and weathered, but I didn't yet make it more glossy, it's too flat now.
-I'm especially happy with the black 'Buffalo Hunter' logo on the tail, a buffalo with a cartoon Indian with bow and arrow sitting on its shoulders, looking the wrong way for prey.
-Still to be fitted is a total temperature sensor on the right front fuselage.
-Potential kit donor parts are Hasegawa F-104G part A19, and Hasegawa F-4 part P9, and Revell of Germany F-16s.
+Preliminary calculations showed that they were 3.0 mm longer, and I attached wingtip segments cut from another set of resin wings (visible in the first photo).
+The model was then painted, decaled and weathered, but I didn't yet make it glossier, it's too flat now (it was overcoated with Alclad Klear Kote Semi-Matte later).
+I'm very happy with the black 'Buffalo Hunter' logo on the tail, a buffalo with a cartoon Indian with bow and arrow sitting on its shoulders, looking the wrong way for prey.
+Still to be fitted is a total temperature sensor on the right front fuselage (the hole is there though).
+Potential kit donor parts are the Hasegawa F-104G (part A19), Hasegawa F-4 (part P9) and Revell of Germany F-16s.